JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 HPV Cervarix®, Gardasil® Non-Live

-Influenza-intra-nasal Live vaccine given by intra-nasal spray, age 2-18
+Influenza, intra-nasal Live vaccine given by intra-nasal spray, age 2-18.

 Fluenz Tetra®